MultisampledNight/flow/src/util.typ

 }

 /// Returns the given amount of samples on the unit range [0%, 100%].
-/// The returned samples are an array of floats,
+/// The returned samples are an array of percentages,
 /// beginning with 0 and ending with 1 (if there is more than one item).
 /// All samples are equally spaced.
 #let quantify-unit-range(samples) = {